United States Merchant Marine: 19th and 20th centuries

-Torpedoed merchant ship in the Atlantic Ocean during WWII.
+A torpedoed merchant ship in the Atlantic Ocean during WWII.

 The merchant marine was active in subsequent wars, from the Confederate commerce raiders of the American Civil War, to the assaults on Allied commerce in the First and in the Second World Wars.
 3.1 million tons of merchant ships were lost in World War II.
 Mariners died at a rate of 1 in 26, which was the highest rate of casualties of any service.
 All told, 733 American cargo ships were lost and 8,651 of the 215,000 who served perished in troubled waters and off enemy shores.

-During World War II ships with deck guns had United States Navy Armed Guard to man the guns.
+During World War II, ships with deck guns had United States Navy Armed Guard to man the guns.
 Some Armed Guard personnel also served as Radiomen and Signalmen.
 The Navy gun crews were assisted by ship's crew, though the merchant mariner's training in gunnery and combat role was ignored for years.
 Specific instructions as to merchant crew manning of guns and training they should receive was issued by the War Shipping Administration which operated all U.S. merchant ships either directly or through agents during the war.
-At wars end 144,857 men would serve in the Navy Armed Guard on 6,200 ships.
+By the wars end, 144,857 men had served in the Navy Armed Guard, on 6,200 ships.